nikhilbhavikatti/nikhilbhavikatti.github.io/_posts/2024-11-08-blog-galaxy.md

 ---
 title: "Exploring the Cosmos with AI: How Generative Models Create Realistic Galaxy Images and Improve Machine Learning Robustness"
-date: 2024-11-12
+date: 2025-02-07
 permalink: /blog/exploring-the-cosmos-with-ai/
 ---

 <div id="toc-container">
-  <h2>Table of Contents</h2>
+  <h2>Contents</h2>
   <ul id="toc-list"></ul>
 </div>

-This post summarizes and explores insights from the paper *"Realistic galaxy images and improved robustness in machine learning tasks from generative modelling"* by Benjamin J. Holzschuh et al. As I delved into this research, I realized how impactful these methods can be - not only in creating visually realistic galaxy images but also in enhancing machine learning robustness.
+This post summarizes and explores insights from the paper <a href="https://arxiv.org/abs/2203.11956" target="_blank" rel="noopener noreferrer">Realistic galaxy images and improved robustness in machine learning tasks from generative modelling</a> by Benjamin J. Holzschuh et al. As I delved into this research, I realized how impactful these methods can be - not only in creating visually realistic galaxy images but also in enhancing machine learning robustness.
 This paper examines how various generative models, particularly GANs and VAEs, are used to produce synthetic galaxy images that closely resemble real astronomical data.
 The result?
 A powerful tool for improving machine learning models used in astronomy, making them more resilient to domain shifts and noise.
 In this post, I'll break down the research, explain the models and methods, and discuss the implications and limitations of this approach.

 ## The Era of Big Data in Astronomy
 Astronomy is undergoing a transformative phase, driven by cutting-edge surveys like Euclid, the Vera Rubin Observatory, and the Square Kilometer Array (SKA).
 These initiatives promise a deluge of high-quality data, enabling unprecedented studies of cosmic phenomena.
 For example, the Euclid survey is set to cover a 40-square-degree area of the sky, dwarfing the 2-square-degree COSMOS field while maintaining comparable angular resolution.